 - Urine microbiology samples should be collected into a clean Boric acid container (acts as a preservative) with the lid tightly screwed on to prevent leakage. - Use a midstream collection (MSU) which is less likely to contain contaminants than random urine.
-See Section 7 for taking sample and also patient information leaflet SPS-GP-WI1403. - The collection should be aseptic to prevent contamination from skin and clothing. - False negative results may be seen if patients are taking antibiotics. - Blood cultures should be kept at 18 25°C if they cannot be received in the testing laboratory within 4 hours of being taken. - Urine, swab, stool and semen samples will be rejected by the laboratory if they are received more than 72 hours postproduction of sample.
+See Section 7 for taking sample and also patient information leaflet SPS-GP-WI1403. - The collection should be aseptic to prevent contamination from skin and clothing. - False negative results may be seen if patients are taking antibiotics. - blood cultures must be sent to agreed testing laboratory within 4 hours of collection" - Urine, swab, stool and semen samples will be rejected by the laboratory if they are received more than 72 hours postproduction of sample.